 The definition of what constitutes a professional trader, day trader, or accredited investor may vary depending on where you are in the world.
 In many countries, there may be a different legal distinction, tax status, and regulatory obligation for professional traders, compared to retail investors.

 When trading like a professional, your needs may differ considerably from the needs of a retail trader (i.e., see our guide for beginners for contrast).
 That’s why it’s essential to choose a broker that is not only highly-regulated and trusted but one that also caters well to your specific needs.

-Here's a summary of the best forex brokers for professionals.
+Here's a summary of the best forex brokers for premium and VIP forex accounts.

 - Saxo Bank - Best VIP account offering

 - CMC Markets - Powerful web platform, liquidity rebates

 - Interactive Brokers - Low commissions, advanced order types

 - City Index - Active trader discounts and perks

 Best VIP account offering